MaterializeInc/materialize/doc/user/demos/microservice.md

 ### Preparing the environment

-1. Start the Docker daemon for your machine.
+1. Start the Docker daemon for your machine, and [follow our Docker integration guide](../../integrations/docker).

 1. Clone the Materialize repo: